James’ triple-double leads surging Lakers past Spurs

 Los Angeles outshot the Spurs 51.1 percent to 33.3 percent over the first 24 minutes.
 Gay led San Antonio with eight points before the break.
 The Lakers expanded their lead to as many as 19 points after a Davis layup at the 8:36 mark of the third quarter before San Antonio found some mojo, clawing back to within 71-65 five minutes later.

-Gay's 3-point jumper from near half court at the end of the third quarter left the Los Angeles lead at 77-72 heading into the final period.
+Gay's 3-pointer jumper from near half court at the end of the third quarter left the Los Angeles lead at 77-72 heading into the final period.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)